bikeindex/bike_index/README.markdown

 before pushing to GitHub.
 This will normalize translation file formatting and check for missing or unused keys.

+To update the keys on translation.io, run `bin/rake translation:sync` (requires having an active API key locally).

 ## Testing

 We use [RSpec](https://github.com/rspec/rspec) and